On the effective action for scalars in a general manifold to any loop order: Summary

 \section{Summary}

-This letter presented a covariant procedure for arbitrary loop correction computation on a general scalar manifold with gauge interactions and gravity via functional methods and an expansion on field derivatives, defining in the process an invariant partition function, covariant correlation functions off-shell and a generalization of the LSZ formula for the scattering matrix.
-The procedure was put to use in the computation of two loop contributions to the effective potential of an $O(N)$ symmetric N-dimensional manifold with an arbitrary (but $O(N)$ symmetric) potential, readily applicable in HEFT with $N=4$.
+This letter presented a covariant procedure for arbitrary loop correction computation on a general scalar manifold with gauge interactions and gravity via functional methods and an expansion on field derivatives, defining in the process an invariant partition function and covariant correlation functions off-shell which we connected to the geometric LSZ reduction formula.
+The formula for the effective action is given in eq.~(\ref{CR}) together with the steps for the computational procedure and applies to an arbitrary tree level action.
+In the derivation, we have neglected terms proportional to the source and $n\geq 2$ powers of the field which do not affect the $S$-matrix and arise when expanding around field-points away from the vacuum; we nevertheless believe their merit further study, deferred to future work.
+The procedure was put to use in the computation of two loop contributions to the effective potential of an $O(N)$ symmetric $N$-dimensional manifold with an arbitrary (but $O(N)$ symmetric) potential, readily applicable in HEFT with $N=4$, and agreeing in the appropriate limit with results from~\cite{Ford:1992pn}.